Circle actions and Suspension operations on Smooth manifolds: Circle actions on the 1-connected 6-manifolds

-In \cite{GL1,L,GL} R. Goldstein and L. Lininger studied the problem of classifying those 1-connected 6-manifolds that admit regular circle actions.
-In this section we simplify their approach, and make the main results of \cite{GL1,GL} precise (see Theorem C).
+In \cite{GL1,L,GL} R. Goldstein and L. Lininger initiated the project to classify those 1-connected 6-manifolds that admit regular circle actions.
+In this section we complete the project by showing Theorem C, which makes the main results of \cite{GL1,GL} precise.

 Let $A$ be an abelian group.
-An element $\omega \in A$ is called \textsl{ primitive} if the cyclic subgroup generated by $\omega $ is a direct summand of the free part $A/TorA$ of $A$.
-By the homotopy sequence of fiber bundles one gets (e.g. \cite{DL})
+An element $\omega \in A$ is called \textsl{ primitive} if the cyclic subgroup generated by $\omega $ is a direct summand of $A$.
+By the homotopy exact sequence of fiber bundles one gets (e.g. \cite {DL})

-\textbf{Lemma 4.1. }\textsl{Let }$M$\textsl{\ be an }$1$\textsl{ -connected }$6$\textsl{-manifolds that has a regular circle action with quotient map }$\pi :$\textsl{\ }$M\rightarrow M/S^{1}$\textsl{.
+\textbf{Lemma 5.1. }\textsl{Let }$M$\textsl{\ be an }$1$\textsl{ -connected }$6$\textsl{-manifolds that has a regular circle action with quotient map }$\pi :$\textsl{\ }$M\rightarrow M/S^{1}$\textsl{.
 Then}

 \textsl{i) }$M/S^{1}$\textsl{\ is an }$1$\textsl{-connected }$5$\textsl{ -manifolds;}